Concordium/concordium.github.io/source/smart-contracts/guides/custom-errors.rst

 both during initialization and during updates.

 On-chain, smart contracts return a numeric error code when rejecting.
-This is also the case, when using a custom error type.
+This is also the case when using a custom error type.
 Therefore, a mapping from the custom error type to ``Reject``, in the form of an implementation of ``From<MyError> for Reject``, is needed.
 We can also derive it automatically using ``#[derive(Reject)]``::